Football Australia: History

-In November 2018 with numerous board positions coming to the end of their 3-year term, the bulk of the board of directors were replaced at an annual general meeting, as well as the departure of Steven Lowy as chair of the board, which he did in protest at major changes to the governance and voting structure in the overarching Football Australia Congress that elects the Board.
+In November 2018, with numerous FFA directors ending their 3-year term, the bulk were replaced at the annual general meeting.
+Steven Lowy resigned as chair of the directors in protest at major changes to the governance and voting structure in the Football Australia Congress which elects the directors.
 His position was filled by Chris Nikou.
-Other board members to be elected were Heather Reid, Joseph Carrozzi and Remo Nogarotto.

-On 25 June 2020, Australia won the rights to co-host the 2023 FIFA Women's World Cup alongside New Zealand.
+On 25 June 2020, FFA won the rights to co-host the 2023 FIFA Women's World Cup alongside New Zealand.

-On 25 November 2020, the FFA Annual General Meeting (AGM) was held.
-The FFA voted to rename itself to Football Australia.
-Football Australia Chief Executive, James Johnson, told the media the rebranding would not cost the organisation any money as they already owned the domain and company names.
-The name change was seen as a way to unify the branding with the state member federations.
+On 25 November 2020, the FFA, in annual general meeting, voted to rename itself to Football Australia (FA) (following the end of the rival Football Australia competition, which had been formed in 2012).
+The name change was seen as a way to align branding with the state member federations.

-On 31 December 2020, it was announced that the A-League, W-League and Y-League would no longer be under the jurisdiction of Football Australia in an 'unbundling' process.
-The newly formed Australian Professional Leagues would take over the running of top-level football.
-As part of the unbundling, the Australian Professional Leagues would also obtain the exclusive right to use the intellectual property rights associated with the A-League brand.
+On 31 December 2020, FA announced that the A-League, W-League and Y-League would no longer be operated by it in an 'unbundling' (de-merger or spinoff) process.
+The newly formed commercial Australian Professional Leagues would take over the running of the premier soccer competitions.
+As part of the unbundling, the Australian Professional Leagues also obtained the exclusive right to use the intellectual property rights associated with the A-League brand.
 These competitions are now known as the A-League Men, A-League Women and A-League Youth.

-On May 15 2024, Australia won the rights to host the 2026 Women’s Asian Cup.
+On 15 May 2024, FA won the rights to host the 2026 AFC Women's Asian Cup.

-On 11 February 2025, the second division, the Australian Championship, was announced by CEO James Johnson.
+On 11 February 2025, a second tier Australian Championship was announced.

+On 15 January 2026, FA announced former Stan CEO Martin Kugeler as its new CEO, taking over from interim CEO Heather Garriock who took the role in May 2025, following the departure of James Johnson.

 Administration

 A diagram showing the nine member federations of Football Australia.

-Soccer in Australia has used a federated model of national, states and territories governing bodies since the first state body was established in New South Wales in 1882.
-Local associations and regional zones were set up within the states and territories as soccer expanded and from time to time informal groups of clubs have augmented the formal structures.
-Today, there is one national governing body, nine state and territory member federations and over 100 district, regional and local zones and associations.
+In Australia, local soccer clubs, competitions and associations were mostly established independently and later affiliated with regional and states and territory bodies.
+A federated model of national, states and territories bodies developed since the first state body was established in New South Wales in 1882.
+Today, there is FA, the professional leagues, nine state and territory member federations and over 100 district, regional and local zones and associations.